 Provide testimonials: People trust products with great reviews; they turn their noses up at those with none.
 Leverage a few notable happy consumer reviews on your landing page to help validate the quality of your offer.

 Keep images on point: If you’re using the same old stock images as everyone else, you’ll seem inauthentic.
-Showing real people using your product, or real employees in your real offices, creates trust between yourself and the website visitor.
+Showing real people using your product, or real employees in your real offices creates trust between yourself and the website visitor.

-Decrease form field requirements (beware, this can lower lead quality – see next section for details): More form fields means more hurdles.
+Decrease form field requirements (beware, this can lower lead quality – see next section for details): More form fields mean more hurdles.
 Asking a website visitor to do too much can turn them off.
 You might get more leads using fewer forms.

 Provide value: In the end, some visited your website looking for value.
 If they landed on a blog article, the value is found in your article’s guidance and solutions.
 If you offer poor content, why would anyone sign up for your newsletter or purchase a recommended product?